AdguardTeam/AdguardKnowledgeBase/13.technical-support/04.Reporting-Tool/docs.en.md

 ### **Filling in the form**

-> ### **Note**: When you send a complaint via the app or via AdGuard Assistant, all information is pre-filled automatically (except for the screenshots, you'll have to make and attach them yourself).
+> ### **Note**: When you send a complaint via the app or via AdGuard Assistant, all information is pre-filled automatically.
+Except for the screenshots, you'll have to make and attach them yourself.
 If you're using a [direct link](agrd.io/report), you’ll need to enter data manually.

 1. Filling in the form starts with detailing the type and version of a product;